 - 4.27 This issue was addressed by a mobile operator in its submission to the MCMC, where it noted that the inter East-West Malaysia traffic costs were high due to the high submarine costs being imposed by Telekom Malaysia.
-The said mobile operator has attributed the lack of new entrants in the market and poor expansion into East Malaysia to the high cost of transmission to submarine cables. - 4.28 The MCMC therefore specifically identifies the route from Peninsular Malaysia to East Malaysia as a separate market for inter-exchange capacity and invites comments on this preliminary finding.
+The said mobile operator has attributed the lack of new entrants in the market and poor expansion into East Malaysia to the high cost of transmission to submarine cables.72 - 4.28 The MCMC therefore specifically identifies the route from Peninsular Malaysia to East Malaysia as a separate market for inter-exchange capacity.